xiaoyu882/project_nba_rag/README.md

 ## Example Queries

-who scored the last points?
+- Who scored the last points?
-who made the last 3-point shot? what happened during the last possession? which team committed the most recent foul?
+- Who made the last 3-point shot?
+- What happened during the last possession?
+- Which team committed the most recent foul?

 ---